 A Baccalaureate in business or a related field with foundation courses in mathematics, statistics and business taken prior to enrollment.
 Students from USC Upstate should have a GPA of 3.0 or above, or a GPA of 2.5 and an acceptable GMAT or GRE score.
-For students from other institutions a GPA of 2.5 and an acceptable GMAT or GRE is required.
-A GMAT/GRE waiver is available for students graduating from AACSB-accredited institutions with a GPA of 3.5 or higher, applicants who have completed a Master's or Doctoral degree program, and applicants who have two or more years of work experience in a related field.
+For students from other institutions a GPA of 2.5 and an acceptable GMAT or GRE score.
+For students from other institutions with a GPA of 3.5 or higher, applicants who have completed a Master's or Doctoral degree program, and applicants who have two or more years of work experience in a related field.